-We heard you were starting an augmented and virtual reality program in January.
+We heard you were starting an augmented and virtual reality program.
 Can you tell us about that?

 Google came out and did a beta test with us on Google expeditions, and it was fascinating.
 Augmented reality allows the kids to experience something that looks real on a screen.
 For example, we looked at tornadoes.
 The kids can go on top of the tornado, under the tornado, around it, and see how it affects a little landscape around it.

 Virtual reality allows us to go to different places.
 In one of my classes, we talk about all the different buildings around the world.
 Using the VR allows us to actually go there and see the Burj Khalifa and experience what it’s like to be on the top floor.
 It brings learning to life.
 I’m really excited to use it.

 Our engineering program starts in kindergarten.
 We learn all the basics, from teaching what a structure is, to how different materials go together.
 We have our kindergarten through fifth-grade classes come to the lab every week for 40 minutes.

 Once students reach middle school, we have Project Lead the Way in a class that they can choose as an elective.
 In sixth grade, I lead an intro to computer coding class.
 Our seventh and eighth graders have a more advanced coding class and a video production class.